 Questions to Consider

-Choosing a graduate program in counseling is an important step in your life and career
+Choosing a graduate program in clinical mental health counseling is an important step in your life and career

 You may be asking, how do I make a good choice and end up in a program that will prepare me for my future?
 Or, why should I consider Western Seminary's counseling program?
 To help you with these questions, we've put together some important questions to consider.